 Raising Cornish X for Meat Production

-This year I am going back to the Cornish X for my meat chickens.
-I can expect to have birds dressing out to around 5 or 6 pounds each at about 8 weeks of age.
-This will allow me to grow out 25 or so chickens and have them in the freezer before the weather heats up too much for the young birds.
+I normally raise Cornish x Rock for my meat chickens.
+I can expect to have birds dressed out around 5 or 6 pounds each at about 8 weeks of age.

 - They need to have their food and water in easy reach.
 If they have a coop with access to pasture, be sure that they have food and water in the coop and outside in the pasture.
 If the sun is too hot on them, they will stay in the shade of their coop rather than go searching for water outside.